francoisromain/camomile-ui-boilerplate/readme.md

 1. Clone this repo on your computer.

-2. Open `index.html` from a local server (For example, with node [http-server](https://www.npmjs.com/package/http-server)).

-3. Camonile UI is a front end application only and requires a connection to a [Camomile API server](https://github.com/camomile-project/camomile-server).
+2. Camonile UI is a front end application only and requires a connection to a [Camomile API server](https://github.com/camomile-project/camomile-server).
 Clone the Camomile API server in a directory next to this one.
 Create an additional `camomile-data` directory, resulting in the following structure:

 ```txt
 .